dimitarpg13/reinforcement_learning_and_game_theory/README.md

-# reinforcement learning and game theory
+# Reinforcement Learning and Game Theory

 This repository is a **work in progress**.